tombh/jekbox/README.md

 link to connect your account to Jekbox.

-You will also need to make sure that the DNS for your site, eg `www.nicesite.com` points to the serve on which Jekbox is installed.
+You will also need to make sure that the DNS for your site, eg `www.nicesite.com` points to the server on which Jekbox is installed.

 Jexbox does not currently support wildcard domains, eg; `*.nicesite.com`.